pikatchu/closedsource/book/0870-job_music.md

 A moment later, every speaker in the building exploded with sound.
 The unmistakable opening riff of *Seven Nation Army* echoed through the halls, the deep pulse of the guitar vibrating against the walls.

-Then, Jasmina grabbed the microphone and, in her best announcer voice, declared, “All right, ladies and gentlemen, it’s time to DIE!”
+Then, Jasmina grabbed the microphone and, in her best announcer voice, declared, “All right, ladies and gentlemen, it’s time to PANIC!”

 Leo and Sebastian exchanged a glance.